Skip to main content

 Refresh Token Rotation

-LumoAuth implements refresh token rotation for security.
+LumoAuth rotates refresh tokens.
 Each time you use a refresh token, a new one is issued and the old one is invalidated.
+If the old token is used again, the entire token family is revoked — this detects theft.

-• Delegation: A service acts on behalf of a user, with audit trail
+• Delegation — a service acts on behalf of a user, with an audit trail.

-• Workload Identity: Exchange external tokens (AWS, K8s) for LumoAuth tokens
+• Workload identity — exchange external tokens (AWS, Kubernetes) for LumoAuth tokens.

 Request Parameters